Gaming Is Becoming Accessible, But We Need To Keep Asking For More

 Advertisement

-“Oftentimes, the people who most need accessible tech are the ones least able to access it,” says Lorelei.
+“Oftentimes, the people who most need accessible tech are the ones least able to access it,” says LittleNavi.
 “If you have a disability that’s going to make it difficult for you to use a standard controller, that disability might also make it difficult for you to find regular employment.
 A lot of us in the disabled community are or have been on government assistance.”
 Organizations like AbleGamers and SpecialEffect, she mentions, are examples of charities helping provide adaptive equipment to those in need, making gaming more affordable for all.

 Still, the steep cost of making gaming and streaming more accessible is worth the social connection and personal fulfilment to those living with disabilities, some streamers say.
 “Illness is isolating,” says Netherlands-based streamer Lauren Radford, or RaddersGaming, who spends most of her days at home ever since a case of tonsillitis during college sent her down a path of various illnesses, including myalgic encephalomyelitis (i.e. chronic fatigue syndrome) and fibromyalgia.
 After becoming sick, she started immersing herself in open-world games like The Elder Scrolls V: Skyrim, and eventually discovered a community of fellow gamers on Twitch.
 “I had lost everything.
 I was grieving my life, my education, my future.
 Then I fell into the gaming community, and I found a rope to cling onto,” says Radford, now a Twitch partner and full-time creator.
 “I’m not sure I would have been able to find such strong hope in any other industry.
 This was the most accessible thing I could have done, because I was doing it from my bedroom in my pajamas.
 I honestly don’t think I would have a career if I hadn’t found gaming.”